StellarCartography/pydis/README.md

 - The more hands-free the better, a full reduction script needs to be available
 - A fully interactive mode (a la IRAF) should be available for each task

-So far `pyDIS` can do a rough job of all the reduction tasks, except flux calibration, for single point sources.
-No interactive mode is currently available for any task.

-### Current Status
-pyDIS is doing a pretty good job at getting the general properties for medium-to-good S/N spectra.
-We are currently seeking more data to test it against, to help refine the solution and find bugs.
+So far pyDIS can do a rough job of all the reduction tasks, except flux calibration, for single point sources objects.
+We are seeking more data to test it against, to help refine the solution and find bugs.
+Here is one example of a hands-free reduced M dwarf spectrum versus the manual IRAF reduction:

 ![Imgur](http://i.imgur.com/IjXdt39l.png)